IsaiahloweBrown/IsaiahLoweBrown/README.md

 Philadelphia, PA | Software Engineer at Resilient Coders

+🔭Growing up, I was fascinated with how video games moved on the screen.
-🔭 Growing up, you could find me drawing superheroes or trying to figure out why my Gameboy cartridges work after blowing dust out of them.
-This thought turned into a love for knowledge and a quest for tinkering with any and all electronics.
-As I grew older, I realize people close to me were not able to use the same technologies I loved.
-I study information technology to help those who struggled with using computers and other devices.
+This curiosity turned into a love for knowledge and a quest for tinkering with any and all electronics.
+As I grew older, I realized people close to me were not able to use technology in the same ways I was.
+I studied information technology to help those who struggled with using computers and other devices.
 As a helpdesk analyst, I realized the problem was rooted in how the software was designed and developed.
-As a software developer, I will create more inclusive technology for people with neurological and physical disabilities.<br><br>🤝 I’m looking for help with Objects and API Hunting<br>🌱 I’m currently learning constructors <br>💬 Ask me about Anime, Weird Animal Facts, and CSS(I love it)<br>⚡ Hot Take: Sixers are getting a ring this year.
+As a software developer, I will create more inclusive technology for people with neurological and physical disabilities.
+I am looking forward to connecting with your company and learning I can contribute
+<br>⚡ Hot Take: Sixers are getting a ring this year.

 ## 🌐 Socials: